 Hua Hin (4 days)

 Formerly a small fishing village, Hua Hin is an ideal beach retreat.
-One of Thailand’s oldest resorts, it was discovered by the King of Thailand in the early 1920s.
+One of Thailand’s oldest resorts, it came to the attention of the king of Thailand in the early 1920s.

 Lampang, Phitsanulok & Sukhothai (4 days)

-Northern Thailand’s sacred temples and ruins from the 12th to 15th centuries are worth exploration.
+Northern Thailand’s sacred temples and ruins from the 12th to 15th centuries are worthy of exploration.

 Nakorn Ratchasima, Khao Yai National Park & Amphawa (7 days)